 However, certain elements can be identified which are common to all RBS systems.
 First, they require a determination by the supervisory authority of its objectives and identification of the risks to their achievement.
 Second, a risk-based approach involves an assessment of the hazard or adverse events, and the likelihood of these occurring.
 Third, supervisors assign scores and / or ranks to firms or activities on the basis of these assessments.
-Finally a risk-based approach provides a means of linking the organisation and application of supervisory, inspection and often enforcement resources to the risk scores assigned to individual entities or system-wide issues.
+Finally, a risk-based approach provides a means of linking the organisation and application of supervisory resources to the risk scores assigned to individual entities or system-wide issues.

-Moving towards RBS is often accompanied by the deregulation of strict rules and a move towards a more 'prudential' approach to regulation, applying more high level principles.3 Yet RBS can be applied whether a rules-based or a principles-based form of regulation is in place.
+Moving towards RBS is often accompanied by the deregulation of strict rules and a move towards a more 'principles based' approach to regulation, applying more high-level principles.3 Yet RBS can be applied whether a rules-based or a principles-based form of regulation is in place.
 There is no one, perfectly deregulated model which all countries should be striving towards.
-Some systems (e.g. mandatory systems) requiring greater levels of protection are likely to apply more comprehensive rules than others.
+Some systems (e.g. mandatory systems) requiring greater levels of protection are likely to apply more comprehensive rules than others.4 Whether risk is controlled via rules or via prudential regulations simply changes the nature and focus of the supervisory approach.5

-3 According to Smith (2007), principles-based regulation means: "moving away from reliance on detailed, prescriptive rules and relying more on high level principles to set the standards by which regulated firms must conduct business."
+3 According to Black et al (2007), principles-based regulation means: "moving away from reliance on detailed, prescriptive rules and relying more on high-level, broadly stated rules or Principles to set the standards by which regulated firms must conduct business."

-Black (2008b) outlines how detailed rules need not be banished from a principles based system of regulation.
+Black (2008) outlines how detailed rules need not be banished from a principles-based system of regulation.
 Rather a 'tiered approach' should be adopted, with principles under-pinned by detailed rules in some areas, and detailed rules in turn requiring the support and coverage of principles.
 However, the paper also outlines that 'principles-based' regulation requires a certain level of 'responsibility, mutuality and trust' between the regulator and regulated community to work.
-See also (Smith 2007) (Hutter 2005).
+See also (Hutter 2005).